Welcome to our forum. A Message To Our New and Prospective Members . Check out our Forum Rules. Lets keep this forum an enjoyable place to visit.

 Member Since: August 1, 2016

 Bb and Eb are comfortable keys because they are a semitone above the open strings.
 Same for Ab if you don't mind starting that low.
-They don't require any pinky stretch (violists like them for that).
+They don't require any pinky stretch (violists like them for that reason - and Db starting on the C string).
 Each scale played over an octave has the same fingering.

 They are also comfortable for double-stopping for beginners - e.g. Eb in sixths begins with the open G string and Eb on the D string.

-Mahler's second symphony has a passage in Gb.
-This is not as frightening as you might think, as along as you work out the right fingering and use your ears.
+Mahler's second symphony has a passage in Gb (6 flats).
+This is not as frightening as you might think, as long as you work out the right fingering and use your ears.

 Andrew